Blower Fan for Stove and Fireplaces: Why Do I Need one?

 THREE TYPES OF HEAT TRANSFER:

 Radiant heat is how the sun heats.
 Has this ever happened to you?
 You’re driving down the highway with the sun shining through one side of the car and not the other.
 The person sitting in the sun feels this radiant heat energy.
 But the person sitting next to you does not.
 That’s the radiant heat from the sun.
 Another good example is dining outdoors in a restaurant during a cool evening.
 Some restaurants use portable radiant heaters to keep customers comfortable while dining.
 The heat is delivered directly from a hot object to a cooler object through infrared radiation.
-Radiant heat, heats objects.
+Radiant heat heats objects.

-SO HOW DOES THIS RELATE TO MY FIREPLACE OR STOVE?
+SO, HOW DOES THIS RELATE TO MY FIREPLACE OR STOVE?

-HOW THE FAN WORKS
+HOW THE FIREPLACE BLOWER FAN WORKS

 Single Cage Universal Fireplace Fan